From Pixels to Pictures: Understanding CCD and CMOS Sensors9 min read

 Wafer size, economies of scale and foundry-specific cost models, however, can be bigger factors favouring one technology over the other.
 Regardless of wafer size, the necessity of moving to deeper submicron technology for CMOS, for fill factor and other reasons, has delivered process control and cleanliness during fabrication (compared with less advanced fabrication processes) that can improve yield, particularly for large-die-area sensors.
 CCD technology is not as lithography-dependent for its performance as CMOS technology.

 In general, achieving application-specific performance differentiation costs less with CCD technology than with CMOS, both in sensor design and the fabrication process.
-CMOS has made good on its promise of integration, low power dissipation and single-voltage-supply capabilities, and intensive iterative process engineering and device design have led to high image quality.
+CMOS has made good on its promise of integration, low power dissipation and single-voltage-supply capabilities, and intensive iterative process engineering and device design, which have led to high image quality.
 The production cost per unit of processed silicon does not strongly favour one technology over the other (as originally thought).

 The extensive process engineering and number of fabrication steps to bring CMOS image quality to levels comparable with CCDs required much more expensive wafer processing than was originally projected.
-Cost is often more strongly influenced by the business economics and competitive motivations of a particular foundry, rather than by the choice of technology itself.
+Cost is often more strongly influenced by the business economics and competitive motivations of a particular foundry than by the choice of technology itself.

 There tend to be sharp differences in the wafer sizes used to manufacture CMOS and CCD image sensors, and the size depends on whether a manufacturer is fab-based or fabless and whether it is adapting a depreciated logic or memory production facility.
 There are more often third-party foundries available for 200-mm wafer production of CMOS image sensors, whereas CCD foundry production is frequently on 150-mm wafer lines.
 Captive production of CMOS and CCD is done on 150-, 200- and 300-mm lines.

 A larger wafer size reduces the labour cost per unit area of silicon processed.
 Thus, the availability of larger wafer sizes for CCD or CMOS can be a strong factor in the overall economics of production.
-The cost of manufacturing one or the other also depends on the type of wafer processing available and whether downstream sensor production volumes will carry the up-front development costs.
+The cost of manufacturing one or the other also depends on the type of wafer processing available and whether downstream sensor production volumes will cover the up-front development costs.

 CMOS imagers can be fabricated with more “camera” functionality on the chip.
 This offers advantages in size and convenience.